blockchain-certificates/wallet-android/README.md

 ## Building APKs

 `sh scripts/GenerateReleaseBuild.command`
 Answer the prompts as they come.
-Store password and Key password should be the same as per https://stackoverflow.com/questions/66621669/warning-different-store-and-key-passwords-not-supported-for-pkcs12-keystores-i#comment126692841_67508240
-Blockcerts team members password is stored in regular password manager.
+Blockcerts team members: password is stored in regular password manager.

 ## Glossary